Ernestins/condoc/README.md

 A converter for markup / markdown like **pandoc**, but using the macro-language **C4** for coding and customize input parser and output renderer.
 It has template engine comparable features and uses an intermarkup (html) as something like a intermediate representation.

-An important representation rule has the markdown plus [.mdp] format.
+An important representation rule has the markdown+ [.mdp] format.

 ## General options